chopyy/dtuchsch.github.io/about.md

 # What is this website about ?

-The blog entries on the front page of this site is some kind of reminder.
+The blog entries on the front page of this site are some kind of reminder.
 The purpose is to keep some of the things in mind and to have a walkthrough at a later time.
 E.g. I do not configure and compile custom real-time Linux kernels at a daily basis, because I mainly do software development in C / C++ and automotive systems engineering.
 Maybe some of the blog entries are also useful to some other people.